-(2) It is an affirmative defense to the charge of leaving a child in the care of a sex offender under this section, that the defendant must prove by a preponderance of the evidence, that a court has entered an order allowing the offender to have unsupervised contact with children, or that the offender is allowed to have unsupervised contact with the child in question under a family reunification plan, which has been approved by a court, the department of corrections, or the department of social and health services in accordance with department policies.
+(2) It is an affirmative defense to the charge of leaving a child in the care of a sex offender under this section, that the defendant must prove by a preponderance of the evidence, that a court has entered an order allowing the offender to have unsupervised contact with children, or that the offender is allowed to have unsupervised contact with children, which has been approved by a court, the department of corrections, or the department of social and health services in accordance with department policies.

-(3) Leaving a child in the care of a sex offender is a misdemean or. $[2002 \ c \ 170 \ \S \ 1.]$
+(3) Leaving a child in the care of a sex offender is a misdemeanor.
+[2002 c 170 \S 1.]